 You know how Walt Disney World’s Animal Kingdom has one entrance to the park?
 Yellowstone National Park isn’t a theme park – we know that – but there’s more than one entrance to the park.
 Which is good because it’s huge!
 Imagine coming in from

 Here are the five entrances to the park, moving clockwise from the north entrance:

 - North: closest to Gardiner, Montana

-- Northeast: closest to Cooke City-Silver Lake, and the Beartooth Mountains and scenic Beartooth Highway, Montana
+- Northeast: closest to Cooke City-Silver Gate, and the Beartooth Mountains and scenic Beartooth Highway, Montana

 - East: through Cody, Wyoming (a town I immediately loved!)